PaperHe4rt/vue-randomuser/README.md

-# Angular Test: Integrated random user project
+# HTML CSS & JavaScript Test: Integrated random user project

 ### Process to implement
 - Fork this git to your own git
-- Install the latest angular version
+- Install `your favorite JS framework`
 - Install and set up your preferred library
 - Then code to show us the result
 #### Requirements & Goal